Become part of the magnificent underwater world of Carwash cenote

 Carwash Cenote diving with Ko’ox is a 1-tank dive which can be upstream or downstream, lasting around 40 minutes.
 The upstream route is far better and comes highly recommended.
 The water is usually around 25°C in terms of temperature.
 It’s also possible to snorkel here, though it’s always good to get some advice before doing so as the upper layers of water can get cloudy during the summer months.

-We will provide you with all the necessary equipment for this dive: 5mm wetsuit, boots, fins, mask, BCD or a plate with harness and wing, DIN regulators scuba pro, Hog, aqualung, apex, dive computer, lights and a Go Pro camera (please make sure to request it in advance, so we can charge it).
+We will provide you with all the necessary equipment for this dive: full dive equipment set, and optionally a Go Pro camera (please make sure to request it in advance, so we can charge it).